How to Keep Halloween Healthy and Green (Without Losing the Fun)

-With so much emphasis on sugary treats and pretty much disposable costumes, it can be difficult to plan a healthy and green Halloween while keeping the kids happy.
-But what if we flip this holiday into something that teaches our children the art of simplicity and the value of moderation?
+With so much focus on sugary treats and mostly disposable costumes, it can be hard to plan a healthy and eco-friendly Halloween while keeping your kids happy.
+But what if we flipped the script and used this holiday to teach children the art of simplicity and the value of moderation?

 Halloween is big on fun but, unfortunately, it’s also big on unhealthy traditions and waste.
 Many moms worry about the impact of this holiday on the health of their kids and the planet.

-Nearly $9 billion a year is spent on costumes, candy, décor, and other Halloween accessories.
+This year, it’s estimated we’ll spend $13.1 billion on costumes, candy, décor, and other Halloween accessories.
 These are often made from unhealthy, unsustainable materials, by people who may not be paid living wages or treated fairly.
 Most of the stuff (or what isn’t eaten) ends up in landfills.
 Add in the frightening facts about high-fructose corn syrup, and the concern about lead-laden accessories and you’ll really fuel parent’s concerns.

 But our goal is to show families that it’s easy and affordable to keep the fun, while losing the unhealthy traditions.
 It’s not about telling parents how they should celebrate.
 It’s about inspiring them to make choices that make sense to their families, their budgets, and their schedules.